Using Free OpenDNS Family Shield To Block Adult Content

 How Kids Might Bypass Family Shield

-The Shield is a quick way to easily block most adult content without having to configure complicated parental controls but it is not fool proof.
+The Shield is a quick way to easily block most naughty content without having to configure complicated parental controls but it is not fool proof.

 Unless further steps are taken, it is possible for kids with a bit of tech knowledge (or ability to use Google) to bypass the protection: